Camden Criminal Lawyer

 - Sexual Stalking- Stalking is typically a fourth degree felony that carries up to 18 months of prison time.
 It can be upgraded to a third degree offense if certain conditions are met, in which case offenders could face three to five years in prison as well as a permanent restraining order.

 - Video voyeurism– “Up-skirting” or secretly taking photos or videos of others for the purpose of sexual gratification is considered a fourth-degree crime in New Jersey and could lead to jail time and fines.
 If those images are shared, the offense becomes a third-degree crime and the penalties increase.

-South Jersey criminal defense lawyers at the law offices of Kahn, Gigliotti & Associates will aggressively defend your rights if you are charged with a sex crime in New Jersey.
+South Jersey criminal defense lawyers at the law offices of Gigliotti Law Group will aggressively defend your rights if you are charged with a sex crime in New Jersey.
 Our team will conduct an in-depth examination of all the facts in your case, and we will prepare a compelling, effective defense that addresses any obstacles and anticipates the opposition’s tactics.

 Our attorneys have the extensive experience necessary to effectively and correctly evaluate your options.
 Whether the resolution of your case should be a trial or a plea agreement, be assured that it is a decision which will be made intelligently and mutually.
 Our team is comprised of highly skilled litigators and negotiators with a proven track record of success.